Wujerry/node-walrus/readme.md

-# Walrus-JS
+# node-walrus

-Walrus-JS is a JavaScript library for interacting with the Walrus blockchain.
+node-walrus is a JavaScript library for interacting with the Walrus blockchain.
 It provides a simple and intuitive API for developers to build decentralized applications (dApps).

 ## Example
 Demo site: [https://walrus.wush.xyz](https://walrus.wush.xyz/)